Illinois's Premier Home Solar Company

 A solar lease protects against ComEd rate increases

-By saving 5.2¢ per kWh relative to ComEd, this Bolingbrook customer is expected to save quite a bit of money over the long-term.
+Here’s an example of a Certasun solar lease customer in Bolingbrook.
+By saving money per kWh relative to ComEd, this customer is expected to save quite a bit of money over the long-term.
 However, those savings do depend on how quickly ComEd rates increase.
 Check out the graphs below.

 The worst version, of course, is doing nothing: That’s the gray bar on the left.
 In that scenario, assuming 4% annual ComEd rate increases, this customer would pay ComEd $50,653 over the next 20 years.
 Yikes!